Introduction

-Since the beginning of education, the classroom has been created on the basis of 'one size fits all', we now know that this is not the case but we keep on trying to fit our children into a one-size- fits-all classroom.
+Since the beginning of education, the classroom has been created based on ‘one size fits all’, we now know that this is not the case, but we keep on trying to fit our children into a one-size- fits-all classroom.
 The challenge of individual differences faces every teacher, principal, and curriculum researcher.
-To meet that challenge, teachers are typically equipped with media and materials that are 'one size fits all' and that have been designed primarily for a narrow and elusive group of 'regular' students, we now know that no one child learns in the same way.
+To meet that challenge, teachers are typically equipped with media and materials that are ‘one size fits all’ and that have been designed primarily for a narrow and elusive group of ‘regular’ students, we now know that no one child learns in the same way.
 Rather than seeing the problem within the student, we need to change how we deliver the curriculum to suit how students learn.
-In other words, rather than 'fixing' the pupil', we should instead fix the curriculum and its delivery, to take account of learner differences in our classes.
-Universal Design for Learning creates curricula and learning environments that are designed to achieve success for a much wider range of student abilities and disabilities, by choosing effective methods and materials and by selecting the best way to assess their students' progress.
+In other words, rather than ‘fixing’ the pupil’, we should instead fix the curriculum and its delivery, to take account of learner differences in our classes.
+Universal Design for Learning creates curricula and learning environments that are designed to achieve success for a much wider range of student abilities and disabilities, by choosing effective methods and materials and by selecting the best way to assess their students’ progress.
+The content of this course has been revised and updated in 2021.

 About the course